max-clarke/max-clarke.github.io/_posts/2019-01-12-A-Couple-of-Adventures-with-the-MTA-Turnstile-Dataset.md

 ```

 The moral of this story is that there is often more than one way to accomplish the same thing.
-I personally find the .diff() example more readable, but there is of course other criteria for code.
+I personally find the .diff() example more readable, but there is of course other criterion for code.
 For example, perhaps the latter block of code is more computationally efficient.
 So, how do they compare?

 When I timed the first block, it took 3.59 seconds to complete.
 The second block took 42.8 seconds to complete.
 The second example took a good order of magnitude longer to execute.
 It seems that .diff() is optimized to handle this sort of operation.